 - Don't overcomplicate

 - The text should be easy to read

 - Size it properly - the standard is 1280px720 or 1920x1080

 - Make sure your cover looks good when sized down, so zoom out to test it while working on your image.

-FV Player will also generate automatic splash screens for you, but it gives you the option to upload your own video covers as well.
-You can even set a default splash image for all your videos.
-If your videos are hosted on Vimeo or Youtube, FV Player will automatically pull the splash screen used on the platforms, but you can, of course, replace them with your custom images.
+FV Player gives you the option to set default splash screen or to upload custom video covers as well for a chosen video.
+If your videos are hosted on Vimeo or Youtube, FV Player will automatically pull the splash screen used on the platforms, but you can, of course again, replace them with your custom images.